tum-phoenix/drive_ros_env_viz/README.md

 ## Visualization of map
 This launch files publishes a map using the [map server](http://wiki.ros.org/map_server).
 Currently the map is only for visualization purposes (occupancy information is not real)!

-To use this, make sure that the map server package is installed:
+To use this visualization, make sure that the map server package is installed:

-    sudo apt install ros-<distro>-map-server
+`sudo apt install ros-<distro>-map-server`